smlhelp/book/src/concepts/recind.md

 `exp' Zero == ` \\( 2^0 \\).
 The inductive step would be showing that if `exp' n == ` \\( 2^n \\), then
 `exp' (Succ n) == ` \\( 2^{n+1} \\).
 We'll omit the proof's details.

 It may seem pointless to write the above code (indeed, it is not that practical).
-Although there are two advantages: we don't need to restrict the inputs to `exp'` anymore, because negative numbers are not natural numbers!
+But, there are two advantages: we don't need to restrict the inputs to `exp'` anymore, because negative numbers are not natural numbers!
 So, we won't need to worry about looping forever, which would happen in the earlier version of `exp` if we tried evaluating `exp ~1`.
 Also, the code portrays how